Organic Strategies for Grasshopper Control

 Least Toxic Chemical Controls

-- As a variation on the old adage ?the early bird gets the worm' this is also a good strategy with
+- As a variation on the old adage 'the early bird catches the worm', this is also a good strategy with

 grasshoppers.
 Catching them in the early morning is relatively easy, as they are less active in the mornings,